BOOST: BOttleneck-Optimized Scalable Training Framework for Low-Rank Large Language Models: : BOttleneck-Optimized Scalable Training

 \subsection{Implementation}

-\textbf{Software Stack.} We integrate \framework into Nanotron~\cite{tazi2025ultra}\footnote{Artifacts will be open-sourced after anonymous review process.} pre-training framework as composable engines.
+\textbf{Software Stack.} We integrate \framework into Nanotron~\cite{tazi2025ultra} pre-training framework as composable engines.
 Nanotron provides column/row-parallel linear APIs, a 3D (DP/TP/PP) execution engine, NCCL-based collectives that run on a dedicated communication stream, with built-in activation checkpointing.
 In our setup we operate in all-reduce mode (no sequence-parallel chunks), and Nanotron currently do not support fine-grained overlapped all-reduces.

 \textbf{Model Implementation.} For full-rank baseline we use Nanotron’s reference model.
 Low-rank variants factorize $d{\times}d \!\to\! d{\times}r,\, r{\times}d$ and select matching col/row-parallel linears.
 For BTP, we shard the embedding output to row-split the first down-projection layer; the final up-projection layer is replicated on every TP rank.
 Online RMSNorm computes on sharded activations, returns local RMS, and piggybacks local stats in the next TP collective via \textit{all\_reduce\_coalesced}.
 Grouping adds (i) concatenated down-projections (shared $X$) and (ii) batched-GEMM up-projections (distinct inputs) to cut launches and traffic.
 Checkpointing stores only low-rank boundaries via Nanotron’s decorator.